openfl/OpenFLDevelopersGuide/keyboard-input/virtual-keyboards.md

 ## Adding virtual keyboard support for interactive objects {#adding-virtual-keyboard-support-for-interactive-objects}

-Flash Player 10.2 and later, AIR 2.6 and later (but not supported on iOS)
+OpenFL 10.2 and later, AIR 2.6 and later (but not supported on iOS)

 Normally, the virtual keyboard only opens when a TextField object is tapped.
 You can configure an instance of the InteractiveObject class to open the virtual keyboard when it receives focus.